DamoM73/turtle_vid_tute/lesson_6.md

 ## Exercises

 In this course, the exercises are the **make** component of the PRIMM model.
-So work through the following exercises and make your own code.
+Work through the following exercises and make your own code.

-So far the dot colour is always orange.
-In these exercises you will change the colour of the dot depending on which quadrant the mouse clicks.
+So far, the dot colour is always orange.
+In these exercises the quadrant of the mouse click will determine the dot colour.

 To do this your will need to use: